lgoirandlopez/Goirand-Lopez_NBD2023/README.md

 - Framerate : Float, optional (default = None).
 The recording framerate in frame/s.
 - SliceName : String, optional (default = '').
 Name of your data.
 The default is ''.

-If needed you can detect the network events as follow after a first initialization :
+If needed you can detect the network events as follow after a first initialization before reinitializing NetworkEventsAnalysis with the detected network events :
 ```
 (NetworkEvents,NEOnsets,NEoffsets) = NEAnalysis.detection_network_events(spk,**kwargs)
 ```